MeLeRyZ/chucky_otp/README.md

 ## Step 4: Run it!

-Open 3 different terminals, and on each of them, run these commands:
+Open 3 different terminals(in 30 secs!), and on each of them, run these commands:

 ```
 % iex --sname a -pa _build/dev/lib/chucky/ebin --app chucky --erl "-config config/a.config"